Bahrain–Germany relations

-Bahrain–Germany relations have existed since 1972 and are described as "good" by the German Foreign Office.
-Germany enjoys a good reputation in the country of Bahrain, and the German economy in particular is highly regarded.
+Bahrain-Germany relations have existed since 1972 and are described as "good" by the German Foreign Office.
+Germany enjoys a good reputation in Bahrain, and the German economy in particular is highly regarded.

 History

 Bahrain became independent of the United Kingdom in 1971 and established diplomatic relations with the Federal Republic of Germany one year later.
-In 1986 the German embassy was opened in Manama.
-In 2008, Bahraini monarch Hamad bin Isa Al Khalifa visited the German capital Berlin, and two years later, German Chancellor Angela Merkel and Bundestag President Norbert Lammert visited Bahrain in return.
+In 1986, the German Embassy was opened in Manama.
+In 2008, Bahraini monarch Hamad bin Isa Al Khalifa visited the German capital Berlin, and two years later, German Chancellor Angela Merkel and Bundestag President Norbert Lammert visited Bahrain.
 During the Arab Spring, Crown Prince Salman bin Hamad Al Khalifa visited Berlin in 2011 to review the events.
 In 2014, Bundestag Vice President Claudia Roth visited Bahrain.

 Economic relations

-The total volume of trade with Bahrain amounted to over 660 million euros in 2021, putting Bahrain in 92nd place in the ranking of German trading partners.
+The total volume of Germany's trade with Bahrain amounted to over 660 million euros in 2021, putting Bahrain in 92nd place in the ranking of German trading partners.
 Nearly 30 German companies are represented in Bahrain, including many small and medium-sized enterprises.
 Nearly 500 German citizens live in Bahrain.
 A bilateral investment promotion and protection agreement was signed in 2007 and entered into force in 2010.